Spaxy-ke/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion will delete my_first_directory in tmp
-10-back will take you back to the previous directory 11-lists will list all the files in /tmp / and /boot
+10-back will take you back to the previous directory 11-lists will list all the files in /tmp / and /boot 12-file_type will display the file type of iamafile